deecell/Fleet-manager/DEVELOPMENT_LOG.md

 ## Latest Updates (December 3, 2025)

+### ✅ Auto-Populate Device Info from PowerMon (December 3, 2025)

+**Added automatic device info population on first connection**

+When the Device Manager connects to a PowerMon device for the first time, it now automatically fetches and stores:
+- Serial Number
+- Firmware Version
+- Hardware Revision
+- Host ID

+**Changes**:
+1. **`device-manager/app/database.js`**:
+   - Added `updateDeviceInfo()` function to update device details in `power_mon_devices` table

+2. **`device-manager/app/connection-pool.js`**:
+   - Added `fetchAndUpdateDeviceInfo()` method to DeviceConnection class
+   - Called automatically after successful connection via `getDeviceInfo()` API
+   - Logs device info when fetched and updates database

+3. **`client/src/pages/admin/DevicesPage.tsx`**:
+   - Removed Hardware Revision and Firmware Version fields from Register Device dialog
+   - These fields are now auto-populated, so users don't need to enter them
+   - Updated dialog description to explain auto-population

+**User Experience**: Users only need to enter Serial Number (placeholder) and Device Name when registering.
+All technical details are filled in automatically when the PowerMon connects.

+---

 ### ✅ Thornwave Applink URL Support (December 3, 2025)

 **Added support for Thornwave applink URL format in device credentials**